gnribeiro/wp_gnr/README.md

 In the set_content method the first parameter is the view you want to call , and the second parameter is a array of the view variables.

-You could do that also through the Site Class , create a method where will be all our code for this wordpress template and them use in the template file
+You could do that also through the Site Class this way.

 Site Class code :